Kefir Water Raspberry Passionfruit: Calories, Nutrition and Health Benefits

 Blood Sugar Response to Kefir Water

-Understanding how kefir water affects your blood glucose helps you make informed beverage choices.
+Understanding how kefir water affects your blood glucose can help you make informed decisions about when and how to drink it.

 Typical Glucose Response Curve